-The Architects for Peace Pro Bono service has been operating since 2006 connecting community groups with pro bono architects.
+The Architects for Peace Pro Bono service began in 2006, connecting community groups with architects working pro bono.

 “The Auckland Architecture Association has been founded to provide a common meeting ground for architects, planners, teachers, students and graduates.
 The AAA is first a club, a convivial and congenial meeting place for members and their visitors.
 It aims to become a centre for the generation of architectural and planning activities, seminars, working groups and exhibitions.
 It is an opportunity for architects to be active in the life of the community, to lead in the formation of an intelligent public opinion about planning and building.”